mesahil-cloud/trufflehog3-secret-check/README.md

 [Trufflehog3](https://github.com/feeltheajf/Trufflehog3) is an enhanced version of [TruffleHog](https://github.com/trufflesecurity/truffleHog) scanner.

-It Searches through repository for secret.
+It searches through repository for secret.
 Trufflehog3 is an open-source tool written in Python that searches through git commit history for credentials/secrets that are accidentally committed. trufflehog3 can search for secrets in git repository as well as local directory on your machine.